skrapkam/samchang/src/projects/google/index.md

 ## Role

 I was the main designer of the page and was responsible for both the UX (wireframes) and UI (visual mockups) of the page.
-I also received constant feedback from our team’s UX Lead and Senior Art Director.
+I also received constant feedback from our team's UX Lead and Senior Art Director.

 ## Problem